DaChen1314/learngit/readme2.txt

-this is 1 line.
+this is 1 line1.
-this is 2 line.
+this is 2 line2.
-this is 3.line.
+this is 3.line3.